-These are challenges for which natural selection has not equipped us.
-Our social emotions and intuitions are formidable obstacles in this context.
-Pessimists think that humanity is headed towards its tragic conclusion, optimists argue that 'necessity is the mother of invention' and that we will successfully meet these challenges.
-Personally, I side with the optimists.
-But of one thing we can be certain: whether the pessimists or the optimists will be right depends on one thing and one thing only: will critical thinking prevail over irrationality?
+These are challenges for which natural selection has not prepared us.
+Our emotions and intuitions are formidable obstacles in this context.
+Pessimists think that humanity is headed towards its tragic conclusion, whilst optimists assert that 'necessity is the mother of invention,' and that we will successfully withstand these challenges.
+Of at leastone thing, we can be certain: whether the pessimists or optimists will be right depends on the pivotal question as to whethercritical thinking will prevail over irrationality.

-Our thinking is our greatest asset and our biggest threat.
-Rational thinking is not merely a matter of intellectual preference or even of self-interest.
+Our thinking is both our greatest asset and our biggest threat.
+Rational thinking is not merely a matter of intellectual preference, or even of self-interest.
 It is primarily a question of responsibility.
-A world dominated by irrational thinking is a world of conflict and destruction.
-A world dominated by rational thinking is a world of harmony and progress.
+After all, a world dominated by irrational thought is a world of conflict and destruction.
+A world permeated by rational thinking, on the other hand, is a world of harmony and progress.
 History shows this time and time again.

 A lasting struggle

-Critical thinking, remember, is not a spontaneous way of thinking.
-It is a disciplined way of thinking that we have to learn.
-After the first major emergence of critical thinking in classical antiquity, human thinking reverted back into dogmatism during the Middle-Ages.
-The same can happen today.
-It is a lasting struggle.
-We must remain vigilant and protect the achievements of rational thinking (such as the human rights that followed from the modern political and moral philosophy) and continue the positive trend onwards.
+It is important to remember that critical thinkingis not a spontaneous mode of thought.
+It is a disciplined way of thinking that we have to learn to incorporate.
+After the first major emergence of critical thinking in classical antiquity, human thinking regressed into dogmatism during the Middle Ages.
+In order to prevent something similar from our occuring today, we must remain vigilant and protect the achievements of rational thinking (such as the human rights that followed from the modern political and moral philosophy) and continue the positive trend onwards.

-Critical thinking, I want to add, is not a typically Western or modern way of thinking.
-And it is certainly not a cold, non-empathic way of thinking.
-It is a way of thinking that everyone, regardless of their cultural background, can participate in.
-It was developed in very different cultural contexts.
-And it is a way of thinking that - as pointed out above - brings progress (both morally and in terms of living standards).
+Critical thinking, I must add, is not a uniquely Western or modern way of thinking.
+And it is certainly not cold or apathic.
+Rather, it is a way of thinking that everyone, regardless of their cultural background, can partake in.
+Critical thinking notably developed in different cultural contexts.
+And it is a way of thinking that fuels progress (both morally and in terms of living standards).
 We bear the responsibility for the well-being of life on this planet and for future generations, because their fate is in our hands.
 And their fate will be sealed by the quality of our thinking.
 That is the importance of critical thinking.

 Summary: